 With my help, the coachee will see the light behind the clouds and realize that she always has had that radiance within her.
 With her permission, I can show her where to find it.
 It’s a wonderful place, where nothing can bother you.
 The sky may be falling all around you, but you will still feel confident and happy.
 From Eastern philosophical teachings I have learned that there is really no such thing as good or bad, and so will you.

 It’s not my decision if a coachee should go there.
 All I do is ask questions and from your answers you will discover who you really are.
 I’ve never encountered a student of mine, or a coachee, who didn’t get benefit from the experience.
-They always get something out of our sessions because I have found my sun and it shines through to them.
+They always get something out of our sessions because I have found my sun and its rays shine through to them.